Dethridge wheel: Modern use

-At the start of the 21st Century, the Dethridge Wheel began to fall into obsolescence.
+At the start of the 21st century, the Dethridge wheel began to fall into obsolescence.
 The importance of water management and water allocation systems was being continually investigated.
 Research was beginning to show that tools such as the Dethridge wheel were too inaccurate and didn't have an outlook of environmental fragility.
 In 2002, the TCC or "Total Channel Control" system was implemented in several water canals throughout the Northern parts of Victoria, Australia.
 The TCC was part of a broad effort to modernize the irrigation techniques and to bring more sustainability in open canal water distribution.

-Channel Automation was piloted in 2002 in the Central Goulburn Channel System in the Shepparton irrigation region of northern Victoria, Australia.
+Channel Automation was piloted in 2002 in the Central Goulburn Channel System in the Shepparton irrigation region of northern Victoria.
 Dethridge wheels were replaced by newer technology known as FlumeGate, which was introduced by the Total Channel Control system.
 FlumeGate aimed to supersede the use of the Dethridge wheels and provide more accurate measurement data for irrigators.
-Although these new additions were supported by government funding it was stated that the new technology had received negative feedback from individual irrigators.
+Although these new additions were supported by government funding, it was stated that the new technology had received negative feedback from individual irrigators.

-The effort to push to more efficient irrigation techniques was heavily influenced by the Northern Victorian Irrigation Renewals Project or NVIRP which recognized the environmental impacts in the late 1990s.
+The effort to push to more efficient irrigation techniques was heavily influenced by the Northern Victorian Irrigation Renewals Project (NVIRP), which recognized the environmental impacts in the late 1990s.
 Due to the fact that the Dethridge Wheel's design causes it to block any given flow of water, it results in lots of disturbance, in turn causing a substantial loss of water and affecting water consumption over time.
 Observations of water consumption were taken in Northern Victoria and they found that the distribution of water in the area was losing about 990 gigalitres of water each year.
 Additionally, the Northern Victoria Irrigation Renewals project worked closely with community groups and government agencies to bring modernization to the Goulburn Murray irrigation District (GMID).
 The significance behind the Goulburn Murray Irrigation District is supported by irrigation statistics.
 The Goulburn Murray Irrigation District covers an area 65,000 km2 and contributes around 30% of Victoria, Australia's gross agricultural production.